image

 50 or older

-Age is a risk factor for
+Age is a risk factor for pneumococcal pneumonia.

-Learn more about age-related risk
+Learn about age-related risk

 19 or older with certain chronic conditions